Kristiāns Rubīns: Playing career

+While the AHL remained shut down, Rubīns returned to Europe and played for the Frederikshavn White Hawks of the Danish Metal Ligaen on loan.
+In 21 games with the White Hawks, he registered two goals and five points.
+When AHL play resumed for the 2020–21 season, Rubīns returned to the Marlies where he tallied one goal and three points in 22 games.
+In the abbreviated season the Marlies finished fouth in the Canadian Division.

+He began the 2021–22 season with the Marlies before being recalled by the Maple Leafs on 4 November 2021 with Travis Dermott's ability to play unsure.
+He did not see any game time until 7 December when he made his NHL debut, a 5–4 win over the Columbus Blue Jackets.
+He made three appearances for the Maple Leafs going scoreless.
+In 58 games with the Marlies, he scored one goal and 11 points.
+The Marlies finished sixth in their division and out of the playoffs.

 At the conclusion of his NHL debut season, Rubīns was not extended a qualifying offer by the Maple Leafs to retain his exclusive playing rights, and he was subsequently released to unrestricted free agency.
-On 13 July 2022, the opening day of free agency, Rubīns signed as a free agent with the Ottawa Senators to a one-year, $750,000 contract.
+On 13 July 2022, the opening day of free agency, Rubīns signed as a free agent with the Ottawa Senators to a one-year, two way-contract.
 In the 2022–23 season, Rubīns contributed with two goals and six points through 42 games with Ottawa's AHL affiliate, the Belleville Senators.
+He missed eight games with a leg injury.

 On 10 March 2023, Rubīns was traded by Ottawa to the Calgary Flames in exchange for future considerations.
 Upon joining the Flames, Rubīns was immediately assigned to the Calgary Wranglers, the team's AHL affiliate for the remainder of the season.
+He made three regular season appearances with the Wranglers, marking two assists.
+The Wranglers finished atop the Pacific Division and got a bye to the second round of the playoffs.
+The Wranglers beat the Abbotsford Canucks to move on to the semifinals but were knocked out by the Coachella Valley Firebirds.
+Rubīns made six playoff appearances, scoring one goal and three points.

 On 6 June 2023, as a pending free agent from the Flames, Rubīns opted to halt his North American career by signing a one-year contract with the newly-promoted Swedish club, Modo Hockey of the Swedish Hockey League (SHL).
+In his lone season with Modo, he tallied four goals and ten points in 44 games.

-In June 2024, Rubins signed a deal with HC Plzen of the Czech Extraliga.
-On 22 December 2024, Rubins signed a two-year extension with the club.
+In June 2024, Rubīns signed a deal with HC Škoda Plzeň of the Czech Extraliga.
+On 22 December, he signed a two-year extension with the club.
+In his first season in the Extraliga, he posted ten goals and 25 points.
+He added two assists in four playoff games.